yarisvt/tyk-docs/tyk-docs/content/tyk-rest-api/token-management.md

     curl http://127.0.0.1:8080/quickstart/headers -H 'Authorization: invalid123'
 ```

-But this request will now work, using the imported token:
+But this request will now work, using the imported key:

 ```
     curl http://127.0.0.1:8080/quickstart/headers -H 'Authorization: abc'